Graduate Student Resources

 Department of Geosciences graduation requirements

-- Clean out their office space, please remove rock samples or arrange a storage solution with your advisor.
+- Clean out your office space or desk, please remove rock samples or arrange a storage solution with your advisor.

-- Send a pdf copy of their dissertation/thesis to the department office
+- Send a pdf copy of your Thesis/Dissertation to the graduate coordinator (final version approved by the Grad school).